umit-iace/tool-libs/README.md

  the PT100

 # STM
+An implementation for the Kernel backend that makes integration with microcontrollers a breeze.
-The Hardware Abstraction Layer from STMicroelectronics are unified and wrapped in (hopefully) easier to use classes.
+The Hardware Abstraction Layers from STMicroelectronics are unified and wrapped in (hopefully) easier to use classes.
 Currently only the F4 and F7 families of microcontrollers are supported.
 The following classes are implemented: